Under Construction Development Projects

 201 n.
 Water Street

 Cost - Approximately $9.5 Million.
-Wichita's Alvin E. Morris Administrative Center for USD 259 at 201 N. Water was acquired by Old Town developer Dave Burk, who plans to repurpose the nine-story, 96,000 SF building into 105 one and two bedroom apartments.
-The property includes an abundance of windows, adequate parking for residents and beautiful views of the Arkansas River.
-Residents amenities will also include an exercise room, a rooftop reflection pool, barbecue grills, fire pits and more.
+Wichita's Alvin E. Morris Administrative Center for USD 259 at 201 N. Water was acquired by Old Town developer Dave Burk, who plans to repurpose the nine-story, 96,000 SF building into 106 one and two bedroom apartments.
+The property includes an abundance of windows featuring beautiful views of the Arkansas River and Downtown Wichita.
+Resident amenities include an exercise room, a community room, a rooftop reflection pool, rooftop pergola with seating and a big screen television, barbecue grills, fire pits and more.
+Residents can utilize covered parking, underground parking or secure surface lot parking.
 Construction began in 2016 with estimated completion in spring 2018.

 High Touch Technologies